Skip to main content

 A waterway lease is required for commercial, industrial, and residential structures, or other similar uses of Oregon-owned waterways.
 This includes for-profit and nonprofit activities; for example, seafood processing facilities, marina vending, marina servicing, salvage operations, and use of office, residential, commercial, industrial, or warehouse buildings.

-Short-term activities
+Short-term and special use activities

 Proposed projects that remove or fill material in the waterway may also require a removal-fill permit.